websanova/vue-auth/docs/StepByStepGuide.md

 Even though there are some extra parameters like `rememberMe`, this object will still get passed directly into the auth driver.

 Essentially the plugin acts as an interceptor to do some work for us like setting a `rememberMe` cookie.
-But otherwise the request for the login would like this (if using Vue Resource).
+But otherwise the request for the login would look like this (if using Vue Resource).

 ```javascript
 $http({